 Wild camping is simply camping somewhere that is not on a designated camping site.

-Most people choose to wild camp though because it adds to the outdoor experience.
+Most people choose to wild camp, though, because it adds to the outdoor experience.
 There really isn’t anything quite like waking up right in the heart of nature.
 Or sleeping under stars miles from the nearest light.

 The biggest deterrent for wild camping is probably the idea of needing to carry all your gear with you.
 And also coping with no facilities – no taps, showers or toilets.
-Alongside that feeling that you might get caught out in the middle of the night.
+Alongside the feeling that you might get caught out in the middle of the night.

-The only places you can legally wild camp in the UK is in Dartmoor and Scotland.
-However, wild camping is tolerated almost entirely across the UK as long as you follow these basic rules:
+However, despite wild camping not technically being legal, it is tolerated almost entirely across the UK as long as you follow these basic rules:

 - don’t camp if the land is obviously private, there are houses/farms within sight or if you need to jump a fence (unless you ask for permission first)